 The difference between God’s moral law and His principles is this: God’s moral law is clear commands.
 “This is what you do.
 This is what you don’t do.”
 Principles, however, are more like equations – an equation where God says, “If a man does this, he can expect that to happen.
 If a woman does this, she can expect that to happen.”

 Discovering the will of God is not the result of spending hours in a spiritual darkroom.
 That is not the picture.
 God has made it far simpler than that.
 It is not a mystical thing.
 It is very practical.
 God has given us principles that intersect with all the choices we must make.
 God wants to renew our minds with His principles.

 Principles take precedent over a sense of inner peace.
 God does not want us to be slaves to vacillating feelings.
 He is far more practical than that.
 If we keep God’s moral law and constantly renew our minds to what is true, then as the decisions come along, we will be able to sort out the options and discern what the will of God is for us.

-Do you and I spend time in God’s Word every day?
-If we don’t and if we are not in some sort of systematic discipline to fill our minds with God’s principles, we are going to have a difficult time making the right decisions because the key to decision making is the principles of His Word.
+Do you spend time in God’s Word every day?
+If you don’t and if you are not in some sort of systematic discipline to fill your mind with God’s principles, you are going to have a difficult time making the right decisions because the key to decision making is the principles of His Word.
 Promises have a role, but they are girded by principles.